simonsdave/clair-cicd/README.md

 Integrating Clair into a CI/CD pipeline:

 1. can be complex (believe this is mostly a documentation challenge)
-1. create performance problems (building the Postgres vulnerabilities database is slow)
+1. can create performance problems (building the Postgres vulnerabilities database is slow)
-1. once vulnerabilities are identified there's a lack of prescriptive guidance on how to act on the vulnerabilities report in an automated manner
+1. in and of itself is insufficient from a risk assessment POV because once vulnerabilities are identified there's a lack of prescriptive guidance on how to act on the vulnerabilities report in an automated manner

 This repo was created to address each of the above problems.